Skip to main content

 Both are pools of investments managed by professional fund managers.
 They allow you to invest in a wide variety of stocks and bonds so you can diversify your investments.

 Mutual funds and ETFs can be used as part of a buy-and-hold investment strategy (investing over a longer term), while ETFs can also be used for almost any investment strategy, including day trading.
-ETFs trade in real time (like stocks do), while mutual funds can only be bought and sold at the end of the day and switching investments takes two days in addition to the day a fund is bought or sold.
+ETFs trade in real time (like stocks do), while mutual funds can only be bought and sold at the end of the day and switching investments takes 2 days in addition to the day a fund is bought or sold.

 With both mutual funds and ETFs, you can invest in a registered retirement savings plan (RRSP), registered retirement income fund (RRIF), tax-free savings account (TFSA) or registered education savings plan (RESP).
 Both can also be held in non-registered accounts.